HKUST-ECE-IC-Design-Center-OWL/ISEE-Complex-Signal-Co-simulation-Platform/README.md

-# HKUST OWL Mixe-Mode Co-simulation Platform
+# HKUST OWL Mixed-Mode Co-simulation Platform
 Supervised by Professor C. Patrick Yue, we developed this co-simulation platform for high frequency RF and mm-Wave transceiver systems dealing with complex modulated signals

 ## 1. Motivation